ACTIVITIES

 Meet Henry Tudor (VII) and learn more about the Welshman who became Kind of England and started a very important period in history – The Tudors.

-Laugharne Castle – September15
+Laugharne Castle – September 15 - FULL

-Raglan Castle – September 16
+Raglan Castle – September 16 - FULL

 Tretower Court and Castle – September 17

-Neath Abbey – September 18
+Neath Abbey – September 18 - FULL

 Bishop’s Palace, St David’s – Sepember 19